-That said, this caused my routine to careen to an abrupt halt, and therefore sent me into a tailspin.
+That said, this caused my routine to careen and eventually come to an abrupt halt, and therefore sent me into a tailspin.

 The first bomb was the news that I had torn a ligament and had also essentially broken my shoulder.
 This was all a bit over my head and not really sinking in until my surgeon told me my recovery would take a full year.